- Actor Allusion: Roger's first lines in the episode "Leviathan?" "I'd say you have the wrong guy; I'm not exactly a bounty hunter."

 Trivia / The Big O

-The following are Trivial facts relating to The Big O.
+The following are Trivia facts relating to The Big O.